 Summary

 This product can effectively stop oxidation and protect your vehicle from further threats.
 It also contains agents that make it a great choice for bitter winters.
+All told, this is a contender for best rust prevention spray out there for car owners who live in cold climates.

 CRC Marine Heavy Duty Corrosion Inhibitor

-Living in a balmy, humid climate or by the sea is surely lovely – but unfortunately, it’s much less healthy for our vehicles than it is for most people.
+Living in a balmy, humid climate or by the sea is surely lovely but it’s much less healthy for vehicles than it is for most people.
 To be more precise, salt and humidity are two of the primary environmental causes of corrosion.
+This heavy-duty dripless spray is designed to withstand these exact conditions.

 Another positive feature is that it’s waterproof.
 Trips through the car wash or a bout of stormy weather won’t necessitate another treatment.